 John McElwaine had submitted an amendment to the motion, which, after discussion, was re-worded and accepted as friendly by Rafik Dammak and Pam Little.

 Maxim Alzoba asked why the Consensus Playbook was not intended to be submitted to Public Comment.

-Rafik Dammak reminded councilors that the Playbook is solely a resource for WG leadership to build consensus, via Additional Budget Request funding, and to be available to the broader community.
+Rafik Dammak, in response to Maxim’s question, reminded councilors that the Playbook is solely a resource for WG leadership to build consensus, via Additional Budget Request funding, and to be available to the broader community.
 Given it is a collaboration with external vendors, and given the need to limit community workload, it is not necessary to submit it to Public Comment.

 Councilors voted unanimously in support of the amended motion.